Complete Guide to Intermodal Transportation

 However, to better understand the intermodal meaning, let’s consider an example of intermodal transportation:

 Suppose a load of pineapples from the United States needs to get delivered to a grocery store in the U.K. The container of pineapples is loaded onto a ship containing hundreds of other products.
 Once they arrive in the U.K., a truck with an empty container arrives at the shipper to pick up the load of pineapples.
 Next, the freight is placed on a train and moved to its destination.
 Once it reaches its destination, the freight is removed from the train and delivered by truck to the consignee, where the content of the container is unloaded.
 Once the container is empty and ready for another load, the process can start all over again.

-The benefits of intermodal transportation
+What are the benefits of intermodal transportation and intermodal trucking?